Greffin28/GLWL/README.md

 ##### Building GLWL
 Next, go back to `GLWL` folder.
 Make a new folder called `build` then open it, this is optional.
 From there, run `cmake ..` (provided that your default compiler is MSVC).
 After it run successfully, open up the GLWL solution and press `CTRL+SHIFT+B`.
 The files will be in `lib` folder.

+### Fedora
+#### Make-GCC
+##### Building GLEW
+First you need to install some dependencies.

+`$ sudo dnf install libX11-devel mesa-libGL-devel mesa-libGLU-devel`

+*This is what occured to me, tell me if there are something missing*

+Those are the packages we need.
+Now, run `make glew.lib` in the `ext_lib/glew` folder.
+##### Building GLWL
+Next, go back to `GLWL` folder.
+Make a new folder called `build` then open it, this is optional.
+From there, run `cmake ..` this will create a makefile.
+After it run successfully, run `make`.
+The files will be in `lib` folder.

+### Error: glew library not found
+If there's an error saying glew library not found, open up CMakeLists.txt file.
+Find the word `GLEW_LIB_PATH` change the path accordingly to your OS and folder path, make sure they are correct.
+Also, change the glew library name accordingly.
+I'll fix this in later on.